W. E. B. DuBois School

 W. E. B. DuBois School, also known as Wake Forest Graded School (Colored), Wake Forest Colored High School, and Wake Forest-Rolesville Middle School, is a historic Rosenwald School building and school complex located at Wake Forest, Wake County, North Carolina.
 The elementary school was built in 1926, consists of a one-story, seven-bay, brick veneer, main block with a rear ell and Colonial Revival style design elements.
 It has a side-gable roof and front portico.
 The High School Building was built in 1939 with funds provided by the Public Works Administration.
 It is a one-story, rectangular brick block with a hipped roof and slightly projecting gabled portico.
 The Agriculture Building/Shop was brought to this site in 1942.
 It is a one-story, L-shaped brick building, with the addition built about 1952–1953.

-It was listed on the National Register of Historic Places in 1993.
+Named for sociologist W. E. B. Du Bois, the building was listed on the National Register of Historic Places in 1993.